gmunguia/notaryjs/README.md

 ## API

 ### notary(typeClasses)
-Initialize a notary, passing in an object containing all the type classes that will be used in signature constraints.
-The returned object will contain the `sign` function described later.
+Create a sign function, passing in an object containing all the type classes that will be used in signature constraints.
+The returned `sign` function is described later.

 The first parameter must contain one key for each type class.
 Their values can either be:
 * a function, which will be used to test whether a value matches the type class.
 It's first argument will be the value to test, and must return a truthy value if the test is passed, and a falsy value otherwise.